anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 ## Test Domain Certificate Validity When Signing

 If a domain certificate is compromised, then any outstanding vouchers for that domain could be used by the attacker.
-The domain administrator is clearly expected to initiate revocation of any domain identity certificates (as is normal in PKI solutions).
+In this case, the domain administrator is clearly expected to initiate revocation of any domain identity certificates (as is normal in PKI solutions).